 As you develop your software, you can capture which code changes and builds support the completion of a work item.
 In this way, your team can understand what work was done or how a bug was fixed through the audit trail of changes to the code base.
-The link types used to construct these links—as illustrated in the following image—are: Branch, Changeset, Commit, Pull Request, and Versioned Item.
+The link types used to construct these links—as illustrated in the following image—are: Branch, Build, Changeset, Commit, Found in build, Integrated in build, Pull Request, and Versioned Item.

 Link work items and Git code development

 The recommended method is to drive development from the work item or add the work item ID when creating branches, commits (git), changesets (TFVC), pull requests (git).